Skip to content

 A single-agent design would force the chat loop to wait on whatever the user asked — "summarize this 200-page PDF" blocks the UI for minutes.
 The split:

 • Chat is fast, streaming, and interactive.
-It understands the world via the database but doesn't touch it much.
+It reads the project directory but writes very little.

 • Workers are slow, autonomous, and batch-oriented.
 Each tick can take as long as it needs.

-Both speak to the same database, so a worker's results are immediately visible to the chat agent — and the chat agent can dispatch workers without blocking.
+Both share the same project directory, so a worker's outputs (a task's new status: complete frontmatter, a freshly-written membot entry, a closed thread CSV) are immediately visible to the chat agent — and the chat agent can dispatch workers without blocking.

 Automation without a resident daemon